Traditional dhow, Baghlah, Further reading

 This particular picture was painted for His Majesty Sultan Qaboos Bin Said, the Sultan of Oman’s private yacht.

-Baghala dhows were well adapted to Gulf waters because of their shallow draft and manoeuvrability.
+Baghala dhows were well adapted to Gulf waters because of their shallow draft, flat bottoms and maneuverability.

-Their lateen sails, long stems, and sharp bows equipped them equally well for running before the monsoon winds of the Indian Ocean, and up beaches and creeks to handle cargo.
+Their lateen sails, long stems, and sharp bows equipped them equally well for running before the monsoon winds of the Indian Ocean, while they could also easily take the ground up beaches and creeks to handle cargo.

 Many Baglaha were built in Sur Oman although more were built in the Persian Gulf.